 Here’s a wider shot of the kitchen before they moved in that shows the dining area:

+So pretty!
 Want to live here?
 Check the listing for more photos and information.
 Kind of interesting to see how the rooms look without their furniture in it.

 P.S.
 Here’s another farmhouse that was given some charming vintage style: